GeoscienceAustralia/conn4D/README.md

 ####*Depth*

 The depth (z) of the Particle.
-This value should stay constant unless using vertical migration or full 3D movement (not implemented yet).
+This value should stay constant unless using vertical migration or full 3D movement.

 ####*Lon/Lat*